rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### How can I expand or shrink my virtual disk?

-You can expand but you can't shrink.
-To expand, submit a ticket and specify the virtual disk that you would like expanded.
+You can expand your virtual disk but you can't shrink it.
+To expand, submit a ticket and specify the virtual disk that you want expanded.

 #### How do I view the performance or monitor my available resources of a VM or host?